jrgochan/jrgochan.github.io/readme.rst

 To add custom configurations for your project, see the ``Additions to default configuration`` and ``Additional configuration`` sections in the ``custom_conf.py`` file.
 These can be used to extend or override the common configuration, or to define additional configuration that is not covered by the common ``conf.py`` file.

-(Optional) Synchronise GitHub issues to Jira
+(Optional) Synchronize GitHub issues to Jira
 --------------------------------------------

 If you wish to sync issues from your documentation repository on GitHub to your